 2. Use a Happy Light

-During winter, or in climates which receive very little sunlight, you should consider buying a happy light.
-The artificial light simulates the positive effects of sunlight without the harmful UV rays.
+During winter, or in climates that receive very little sunlight, you should consider buying a happy light.
+Artificial light simulates the positive effects of sunlight without the harmful UV rays.

 Bright light therapy has been used for over 20 years as a treatment for SAD.
 Plus, recent research has shown that light therapy can relieve non-seasonal depression.